TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now it's a great time to add some content at the backend to make sure, everything is working as expected.
 Go to **WEB → Page** and select any of the pages you created before (e.g. "Page 1").
-Click the "plus" icon in the columns labelled *normal* and choose the "Text and Image" content element.
+Click the "plus" icon in the columns labelled "*normal*" and choose the "Text and Image" content element.
 Enter a headline, some arbitrary text in the Rich Text Editor (RTE) and save your changes (button "save and close" at the top).

 Repeat this process and enter some further content in columns "*left*" and "*right*", but leave column "*border*" empty.

-Clear frontend cache and preview the page.
+Finally, clear the frontend cache and preview the page.

 .. @TODO screenshot